dolaluv/Laravel-Games-Catalogue/README.md

 create a database

-php artisan migrate
+php artisan migrate  -- run this command

-i created playters randomly using the faker class;
+i created players randomly using the faker class;

-i used sql query to created random gamesplay in the database
+i used sql query to create random gamesplay in the database

 Below is the link to generate random Data